-EDIT 9/7/20: We will continue to update this post as we make decisions and enact changes as a way to continue our transparency and hold ourselves accountable.
+We will update this post as we make changes to continue our commitment to transparency and hold ourselves accountable.
 You will note the actions at the top, followed by the initial post.
 The action steps listed below will be updated as things are adopted and clarified.
 We welcome public input on how we can continue to do better.